What Homeowners Need to Know This Heating Season

 -

-Turn off your heating system and don’t restart it until inspected.
+Turn off your heating system and don’t restart it until it’s inspected.

 -